silenzio777/silenzio_robot_library/ROS2/CAN/README.md

 ```
 ros2 launch odrive_can example_launch.yaml
 ```
+> [!NOTE]
-You should now have a ROS node running that is ready to relay commands and telemetry between other ROS nodes and the ODrive.
+> You should now have a ROS node running that is ready to relay commands and telemetry between other ROS nodes and the ODrive.